simpleviewinc/dtn-client/README.md

 * `data-sv-adstyle` - default `iframe` - The type of ad to render.
 Must be one of `iframe`, `html`, `template`, `recid`.
 See below for examples of each adstyle.
 * `data-sv-adrecid` - The recid to use for targeting when using ad style `recid`.
 * `data-sv-adsize` - The size of the ad in the form of `WIDTHxHEIGHT` e.g. `300x250`.
 Used in ad style `iframe`, `html`, `template`.
-* `data-sv-adclick` - A url to count as a clickthrough when using ad style `recid`.
+* `data-sv-adclick` - Add this attribute to any dom element which you want to count as a conversion when using ad style `recid`.
+It should be added to every element that counts, whether it is a `button`, `a`, `div` or any element.
-* `data-sv-adclickcapture` - If placed on an ad of style `recid`, it will cause a click ANYWHERE within it to count as a conversion.
-If using this, do not utilize `data-sv-adclick`.

 Mark the divs on your page with the above attributes, and then call `renderAds()` to render all ads.